timberland-sig/rh-linux-poc/README.md

 *Note: this only works with Fedora and should be run with caution.
 When in doubt, install and setup qemu yourself, manually.*

-Run `./setup.sh edk2_zip` - This script will download the latest Timberland-SIG release of the EDK2 firmware and prepare it for use by the `host-vm`.
-Use `./setup.sh edk2` or `./setup.sh edk2` to build from source instead.
+Run `make edk2_zip` - This will download the latest Timberland-SIG release of the EDK2 firmware and prepare it for use by the `host-vm`.
+Use `make edk2` to build from source instead.

 # Setup your Virtual Machines